corvuslee/public/hazelnut/redshift/README.md

 In this lab, you will:
 * Provision an Amazon Redshift cluster and explore the operations
 * Load sample data from a Amazon S3 bucket using the `COPY` command
+* Explore how to monitor, scale and restore in Amazon Redshift
 * Query event data directly in the Amazon S3 data lake using Amazon Redshift Spectrum
 * Query operational data in PostgreSQL using federation